Call InOut Labs Today

 This field is for validation purposes and should be left unchanged.

-The Federal Motor Carrier Safety Administration (FMCSA) is the United States Department of Transportation agency that regulates the trucking industry and bus/motor coach industry.
-The FMCSA holds motor carriers and drivers responsible for meeting safety standards and regulations.
-A big part of those safety requirements is the drug and alcohol testing program.
+The Federal Motor Carrier Safety Administration (FMCSA), as part of the United States Department of Transportation, regulates both the trucking and bus/motor coach industries.
+As a result, the FMCSA holds motor carriers and drivers directly responsible for meeting all safety standards and regulations.
+Notably, a major component of these safety requirements involves maintaining a compliant drug and alcohol testing program.

-The FMCSA, along with the Department of Transportation (DOT), requires that individuals subject to commercial driver’s license (CDL) requirements and their employers follow drug and alcohol testing rules.
+Moreover, the FMCSA, working in conjunction with the Department of Transportation (DOT), requires that all individuals subject to commercial driver’s license (CDL) regulations—along with their employers—strictly follow drug and alcohol testing protocols.

-Drug testing for all DOT-regulated employers and employees is described in 49 CFR Part 40.
-In addition to Part 40, each agency has its own separate rules and regulations.
+Specifically, drug testing procedures for all DOT-regulated employers and employees are outlined in 49 CFR Part 40.
+Additionally, each DOT agency enforces its own set of specific rules and regulations that complement Part 40.

-Part 382 establishes programs intended to help prevent accidents and injuries resulting from the misuse of alcohol or use of controlled substances by drivers of commercial motor vehicles (CMVs).
+In particular, Part 382 establishes comprehensive programs designed to prevent accidents and injuries caused by alcohol misuse or controlled substance use by drivers of commercial motor vehicles (CMVs).

 Our FMCSA Program Includes